 CUSTOMERS AND RAILWAY SECTOR

-Ansaldo STS organises periodical meetings between the technical and commercial staff of the company and the most qualified representatives of the different railways and metros that have been built, for the purpose of identifying current, emerging and future needs of its customers, of both a functional and a performance nature.
+Ansaldo STS organizes periodical meetings between the technical and commercial staff of the company and the most qualified representatives of the different established railways and metros, for the purpose of identifying current, emerging and future needs of its customers, of both a functional and a performance nature.

 During these meetings, technologies, platforms and processes being developed or being assessed by internal innovation and/or Research & Development bodies, are also presented.

-Ansaldo STS actively participates in seminars, conferences and exhibitions in the railway and metro industry, through briefs, round tables and stands, in order to present currently available products and/or products being developed, identifying the best solutions available with the lowest technological and economic impact.
+Ansaldo STS actively participates in seminars, conferences and exhibitions in the railway and metro industry, through briefs, round tables and stands, in order to present currently available products and/or products under development, identifying the best solutions available with the lowest technological and economic impact.

-Moreover, the company attends work groups at European level aimed at identifying and defi ning the necessary developments in the railway sector in order to achieve results that are mutually benefi cial to the railway industry and railway operators.
+Moreover, the company attends work groups at the European level aimed at identifying and defining the necessary developments in the railway sector in order to achieve results that are mutually beneficial to the railway industry and railway operators.
 For instance, the adoption of new standards capable of reducing the developments that are necessary any time a new product is adopted from another railway entity, whether European or non-European.